 Offering the meal bundle can help you stay ahead in a tight market.
 But it can be tricky if you cash in on it without hampering your bottom line.

 The best way is to go for a very well-crafted and strategically priced meal deal.
-The NPD Group tells us that meal deals are huge way restaurants are increasing traffic.
+The NPD Group tells us that meal deals are a huge way restaurants are increasing traffic.

 You can cater to diners who are looking for a discount without having to lower your prices by offering strategic meal bundles.
 These bundles in turn drive larger orders that can enhance your profits.

-Consumer is the king.
+The consumer is the king.
 He is looking for all those products that are more natural.
 At times with less sugar.
 Sometimes with more benefits.

 Start with rethinking some of the company’s recipes to reduce sugar and investing to make the next generation of zero-calorie sweeteners while putting the consumer first.
 Without having to give up the great tastes they know and love, the primary goal is to give people the low and no-sugar drinks they want.